Business Supports & Resources

 USA Tariffs

-In response, the Government of Canada announced a comprehensive response plan against the U.S. tariffs imposed on Canadian goods while supporting Canada's interests, industries, and workers.
+The Government of Canada announced a comprehensive response plan to counter the U.S. tariffs imposed on Canadian goods while supporting Canada's interests, industries, and workers.

-Facing U.S. tariffs?
-Explore the available business supports and resources below.
+Concerned your business is too reliant on one single market?
+Explore the business supports and resources below to get started on your trade diversification path.
 This page will be updated as information becomes available.

 Economic support programs are available to help businesses and workers directly impacted by U.S. tariffs.
 Some of the supports that are already available include: